FizaTM/harus_tidy/README.md

 ### 2. Extract only the measurements on the mean and standard deviation for each measurement.
-See [Mean and SD variables](https://github.com/rogerfischer/harus_tidy#tidy-dataset)
+See [Mean and SD variables](https://github.com/rogerfischer/harus_tidy#tidy-dataset) Create a vector of all variables, then make a selection with these variables on X.

+### 3. Use descriptive activity names to name the activities in the data set
+msdX$V1.1[msdX$V1.1 == 1] <- "walking" etc.

+### 4. Appropriately labels the data set with descriptive variable names.

+   Possible Solution:
+   * Use variables names from features.txt instead of V1:V561